huggingface/blog/video-encoding.md

     </iframe>
 </center>

-These datasets are usually released in various formats from academic papers (hdf5, zarr, pickle...), and most of the time the "video" modality is actually a series of images which can themselves be compressed (e.g. in a png format) or uncompressed.
+Until now, the best way to store visual modality was png for individual frames.
+This is very redundant as there's a lot of repetition among the frames.
+People did not use videos because of loading times which could be order of magnitude above.
+These datasets are usually released in various formats from academic papers (hdf5, zarr, pickle...).

-## Motivation
+## Motivation & contribution

-One of the first things we wanted to do with this project was to try and have a standard format for these datasets.
-We came up with a simple `LeRobotDataset` class and in doing so came the question of how to handle the video modality.
-Of course, one important aspect in building this interface was to have it easily integrate with the Hugging Face Hub ecosystem so that they can be shared easily.
-If the community and us are to upload hundreds of datasets to the platform, optimizing size is critical, both for disk space and download times.

-These days, modern video codec can achieve impressive compression ratios — that is the size of the encoded video over the size of its set of original unencoded frames — while having decent quality.
+These days, modern video codecs can achieve impressive compression ratios — meaning the size of the encoded video compared to the original uncompressed frames — while still preserving excellent quality.
 This means that with a ratio compression ratio of 1:20, or 5% for instance (which is easily achievable), you get from a 20GB dataset down to a single GB of data.

-For this reason — at least initially — we decided to use video encoding for the video modalities of our datasets.
+Because of this, we decided to use video encoding to store the visual modalities of our datasets.

+We propose a `LeRobotDataset` format that is simple, lightweight, easy to share (with native integration to the hub) and easy to visualize.
+Our datasets are on average 25% the size their original version (reaching up to 0.4% for some of them) while preserving full training capabilities on them by maintaining a very good level of quality.
+Additionally, we observed decoding times of video frames to follow this patern, depending on resolution:
+- In the nominal case where we're decoding a single frame, our loading time is comparable to that of loading the frame from a compressed image (png).
+- In the advantageous case where we're decoding multiple successive frames, our loading time is 25%-50% that of loading those frames from compressed images.

 ## But what is a codec?
 And what exactly is video encoding & decoding actually doing?